marina601/discover-malta/README.md

 - I would like to thank my husband, who has supported me every step of the way.

-- I also would like to thank my family and friends who have provided a fantastic feedback and helped me test this project.
+- I also would like to thank my family and friends who have provided fantastic feedback and helped me test this project.

 ##### back to [content](#table-of-content)